 In today’s working environment, there’s every chance that you’ll be working with people from different offices.
 Possibly even different countries, not to mention the current working from home climate.
-So, knowing how to run an effective virtual meeting is essential.
+So, knowing how to run an effective virtual remote meeting is essential.
 It’s important to know how to make them work for you and the other people involved.

 Online meetings may have been part of your workflow for a while now.
 But, are they maximally efficient?
-Are you using the most effective virtual meetings tool?
+Are you using the most effective virtual remote meetings tool?
 Do you prepare beforehand to ensure everything is covered in the meeting?
 If you feel like you’re blagging the whole online meeting thing then don’t worry.
 We’re going to take a look at everything you need to know in order to run effective remote meetings with your teams.

 There is an abundance of platforms out there that promise to make online meetings easier, faster, and more collaborative.
 The key is understanding which of these tools is right for your team.